QASymphony/PulseRules_v9.1/README.md

 ### triggerJenkins.js
 Triggers a Jenkins Job using the API of Jenkins.
 Note that your jenkins instance needs to be configured to allow a remove trigger.
 Verify with CURL before using this action from Pulse.

+### slackAction.js
+Sends a message to slack.
+A webhook must be set up in slack so you can send info to a channel or person.

+### FormatJavaCucumberAndReport.js
+This takes raw Cucumber for Java .json surefire reports and formats them into a format that the auto-test-logs endpoint will understand.
+At the end of this action, the rule that uses the action "UpdateQTestAndScenarioWithFormattedResults" will be called

+### UpdateQTestAndScenarioWithFormattedResults.js
+This sets the color coding in scenario for pass/fail at the start of the script.
+It then logs into qTest manager and uses the auto-test-logs endpoint to bulk upload test cases, test runs, and test logs to qTest Manager.
+The final step is that it attemps to link requirements (you must have requirements already mapped and integrated from JIRA to qTest Manager on) with the new test cases.